thoughtbot/laptop/README.md

 Tip: Make a fresh virtual machine with the installation of macOS completed and your user created and first launch complete.
-Then duplicate that machine to test the script each time on a fresh install thats ready to go.
+Then duplicate that machine to test the script each time on a fresh install that's ready to go.

 [UTM]: https://mac.getutm.app